-The wise purchaser will especially examine the servicing facilities and personnel offered by different manufacturers or their representatives.
-An instrument with average performance characteristics but good servicing facilities may well be preferred, on grounds of reliability, to one with outstanding performance characteristics but inadequate servicing facilities.
+The wise purchaser will especially examine the servicing facilities offered by different manufacturers personnel their and or An instrument with average performance characteristics representatives. but good servicing facilities may well be preferred, on grounds of reliability, to one with outstanding performance characteristics but inadequate servicing facilities.
 Maintenance of an instrument, including the supply of spare parts, has to be foreseen for its expected lifetime.
 This should be taken into account when costs are compared.
 Purchase price is an unreliable guide to what may be the total cost of an instrument to the nuclear medicine unit.